Faith healing: Overview

 Regarded as a Christian belief that God heals people through the power of the Holy Spirit, faith healing often involves the laying on of hands.
 It is also called supernatural healing, divine healing, and miracle healing, among other things.
-Healing in the Christian Bible is often associated with the ministry of specific individuals including Elijah, Jesus and Paul.
+Healing in the Christian Bible is often associated with the ministry of specific individuals, including Elijah, Jesus, and Paul of Tarsus.

 Christian physician Reginald B. Cherry views faith healing as a pathway of healing in which God uses both the natural and the supernatural to heal.
 Being healed has been described as a privilege of accepting Jesus's redemption on the cross.
 Pentecostal writer Wilfred Graves Jr. views the healing of the body as a physical expression of salvation.
 After relating a story of Jesus's exorcising an individual and healing ill individuals who approached him, the author of the book of Matthew states that the miracles were a fulfillment of a prophecy from Isaiah 53:5.

 Christian writers who believe in faith healing do not necessarily believe that an individual's faith presently brings about the desired healing. "[Y]our faith does not effect your healing now.
 When you are healed rests entirely on what the sovereign purposes of the Healer are," argues Larry Keefauver.
 Keefauver cautions against allowing enthusiasm for faith healing to stir up false hopes: "Just believing hard enough, long enough or strong enough will not strengthen you or prompt your healing.
 Doing mental gymnastics to 'hold on to your miracle' will not cause your healing to manifest now."
 Those who actively lay hands on others and pray with them to be healed are usually aware that healing may not always follow immediately.
-Proponents of faith healing argue that it may come later, if in this life at all.
+Proponents of faith healing argue that it may come later, if at all, in this life.
 Keefauver argues that "the truth is that your healing may manifest in eternity, not in time".

 New Testament

-Parts of the canonical gospels in the New Testament relate that Jesus cured physical ailments well outside the capacity of first-century medicine.
-Jesus's healing acts are considered miraculous and spectacular due to the results being impossible or statistically improbable.
-One example is the case of "a woman who had had a discharge of blood for twelve years, and who had suffered much under many physicians, and had spent all that she had, and was not better but rather grew worse".
-After healing her, Jesus says, "Daughter, your faith has made you well.
-Go in peace!
-Be cured from your illness".
-In Mark 10:52 and the Luke 19:10, Jesus credited the sufferer's faith as the means of being healed.